 Credit: Find My Past

 You will not be able to access census records from the National Archives, (except for the 1940 census records).

 Credit: U.S. National Archives

 If you are unable to access the nation’s capital then these records are present in other State Archives.

 So, to discover your ancestor you will first need to find the enumeration district number through census maps for where your ancestor lived.

 Once you know the district then search through the appropriate images for your ancestor.

 Again I am sorry to disappoint you but you will not be able to get online access to census records from the United States Census Bureau website.

 The Census Bureau though does offer the service where you can get a transcript of individuals from censuses from 1950 to 2010.

-These records can give you so much information that you can use to no to only build your family tree but also a picture of your ancestors lives.
+These records can give you so much information that you can use not to only build your family tree but also a picture of your ancestors’ lives.

 With that said I hope that I have made your next step that much easier.

 Why pay for your genealogy research?

 There is no point going to the expense of paying for something that you could have got for free.

-The second point when it comes to searching for your ancestor through the paid sites I see indexing.
-Sometimes the transcriber will have entered the information within the censuses incorrectly.
+The second point when it comes to searching for your ancestor through paid sites is indexing.

 This is because the transcriber has not been able to decipher the enumerator’s handwriting and has entered what they thought it could be.

 Thank You and Please Leave A Comment

+I hope you enjoyed this post discussing U.S. census records online.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.